• Skip to primary navigation

 From the locally sourced mozzarella (made by the only Taiwanese artisan cheese shop, the owner learned how to make the perfect cheese in Italy) to the olive oil cake (the recipe was handed down to the chef by his Italian grandmother), everything was delicious!

-21. Eat abura soba that tastes like it does in Japan
+21. Eat abura soba that tastes as it does in Japan

 I’m absolutely obsessed with a Japanese dish called Abura Soba, you can wake me up any time for a bowl of this utter deliciousness!